 When the rate of production of iodine equals the rate of removal of iodine, equilibrium exists.
-This equilibrium also known as “xenon 135 reservoir”, since all of this iodine must undergo a decay to xenon.
-In equilibrium, the iodine concentration remains constant and is designated NI(eq).
+This equilibrium is also known as “xenon 135 reservoir” since all of this iodine must undergo decay to xenon.
+The iodine concentration remains constant and is designated NI(eq) in equilibrium.
 The following equation for the iodine equilibrium concentration can be determined from the preceding equation by setting the dNI/dt =0.
-Since the equilibrium iodine concentration is proportional to the fission reaction rate, it is also proportional to reactor power level.
+Since the equilibrium iodine concentration is proportional to the fission reaction rate, it is also proportional to the reactor power level.

-From this equation it can be seen that the equilibrium value for xenon 135 increases as power increases, because the numerator is proportional to the fission reaction rate.
+This equation shows that the equilibrium value for xenon 135 increases as power increases because the numerator is proportional to the fission reaction rate.
 But the thermal flux is also in the denominator.
 Therefore, as the thermal flux exceeds some value, the xenon burnup begins to dominate, and at approximately 1015 neutrons.cm-2.s-1, the xenon-135 concentration approaches a limiting value.
 The equilibrium iodine 135 and xenon 135 concentrations as a function of neutron flux are illustrated in the following figure.

 Xenon 135 Worth after Reactor Startup

-Following reactor startup both iodine and xenon concentrations build from zero to equilibrium values over a period of several half-lives (e.g. seven half-lives).
-Since the half-lives are in hours, after a few days (in about 40 to 50 hours.) equilibrium is achieved.
-This is known as the stationary xenon poisoning.
-In pressurized water reactors, this stationary xenon poisoning reaches up to 2500 pcm and the excess reactivity must be able to compensate equilibrium xenon, when the reactor is operated at nominal power.
-Stationary xenon poisoning usually does not vary with cycle burnup, but differs significantly with the reactor power level.
+Following reactor startup, both iodine and xenon concentrations build from zero to equilibrium values for several half-lives (e.g., seven half-lives).
+Since the half-lives are in hours, after a few days (in about 40 to 50 hours.), equilibrium is achieved.
+This is known as stationary xenon poisoning.
+In pressurized water reactors, this stationary xenon poisoning reaches up to 2500 pcm.
+The excess reactivity must be able to compensate equilibrium xenon when the reactor is operated at nominal power.
+Stationary xenon poisoning usually does not vary with cycle burnup but differs significantly with the reactor power level.